 3. Look on Plato’s Closet Facebook for what they’re buying.

 Plato’s Closet puts on their Facebook page what they want to buy.
-Things I always see: Boots, Sneakers and Denim.
+I always see boots, sneakers, and denim.
+And each store has their own social media so you know what their store is buying.

 The good news is that they’ll pay you on the spot for what they want.
 The bad news is they’re picky about what they accept.
-If you’re selling your clothes, make sure to launder them and make them look nice before bringing them in to increase your chance of selling.
+If you’re to the point where you’re asking “how much does Plato’s Closet pay for clothes?” make sure to launder them and make them look nice before bringing them in to increase your chance of selling.

-They sell your clothes for 70% off retail prices, so in order to make a profit, they don’t want to spend much to buy them.
+Plato’s Closet sells clothes for 60% – 70% off retail prices, so in order to make a profit, they don’t want to spend much to buy them.
+So, how much does Plato’s Closet pay for clothes?
+Your cut is typically a third of what they could sell it for.
 They’ll buy basic things like T-shirts for around $2.

 5. They won’t buy clothes that are ripped or worn.

 You have a much better chance of selling your clothes if they look new or nearly new.
-But heck, if it’s a Burberry coat, they’ll for sure make an exception, but you won’t get as much money for it.
+But how much does Plato’s Closet pay for clothes if it’s a top brand, like a Burberry coat?
+In those cases, they’ll probably make an exception, but you won’t get as much money for it.

-Though this can change depending on the store, but this is what I found at my store.
+Though the size options vary depending on the store, this is what I found at my store.
 Plus, Plato’s Closet states these sizes on their website and Facebook page.
+Many stores have started to accept plus size clothes too.

 7. Save up to 15% on gift cards at Gift Card Granny or Raise.

-One of the easiest ways to save a little money is by finding discounted gift cards on Gift Card Granny or Raise.
-Plato’s Closet cards go fast, so you might want to set up an alert so you know when to buy!
+One of the easiest ways to save a little money is by finding discounted gift cards on Gift Card Granny, Gift Rocket, or Raise.
+Plato’s Closet gift cards go fast, so you might want to set up an alert so you know when to buy!

 8. It takes about three weeks for Plato’s Closet to put items on clearance.

-If you see something you’ve just got to have, I’d grab it ASAP.
-But if you aren’t too worried about losing it, come back in a few weeks to see if it made its way to the clearance rack.
+If you see something you’ve just gotta have, I’d grab it ASAP.
+But, if you aren’t too worried about losing it, come back in a few weeks to see if it made its way to the clearance rack.

 9. Join their loyalty program to get up to 20% off your purchase.